 - Unpublished notes and other records

 The Devon HER records information from the Palaeolithic (250,000 years ago) through to records of Cold War defensive sites from the 20th Century.
-It has records for the historic county of Devon, although the Unitary Authorities of Torbay and Plymouth now have their own HERs.
-Exeter City Council (for the central part of Exeter City) as well as the National Parks of Dartmoor and Exmoor also hold HER information.
+It has records for the historic county of Devon, including the Unitary Authority of Torbay.
+Separate HERs are maintained by Plymouth Unitary Authority, Exeter City Council (for the central part of Exeter City) and the National Parks of Dartmoor and Exmoor.

 How has the information been collected?